Charles Haskins Townsend: Memberships and honors

 In 1902 Townsend was an expert before the Russo-American fisheries arbitration at The Hague.
 In 1912-13 he was president of the American Fisheries Society.
 He was elected a fellow of the New York Academy of Sciences.

-He is commemorated in the names of Townsend's shearwater and the Guadalupe fur seal (Arctophoca townsendi).
+He is commemorated in the names of Townsend's shearwater, Townsend's big-eared bat and the Guadalupe fur seal (Arctophoca townsendi).

 He is also commemorated in the scientific names of three species of reptiles: Amphisbaena townsendi, Anolis townsendi, and Sphaerodactylus townsendi.

 Writing

 He wrote extensively on fisheries, whaling, fur seals, deep-sea exploration and zoology, including ornithology and herpetology.
 With Hugh McCormick Smith he wrote The Pacific Salmons section of Trout and Salmon (New York: Macmillan, 1902), a volume of Caspar Whitney's prestigious American Sportsman's Library.

+In 1925, Townsend published a study of 19th century logbooks of whaling ships, to determine how many Galapagos tortoises were taken from the Galapagos islands.
+Between 1831 and 1868, seventy-nine whaling vessels made 189 calls at the islands.
+During these stops, these vessels removed an estimated 13,013 Galapagos tortoises from the islands.
+The article was published by the New York Zoological Society in its official journal.